arcus-azure/arcus/community/blog/2021 Quick overview at the new major Arcus Messaging v1.0 release/README.md

 ```

 ## Managed identity authentication
-This new version also has a new way of authenticating the Azure Service Bus message pump.
-We've added managed identity authentication in both Azure Service Bus queues as topics.
+We leverage a new way of authenticating the Azure Service Bus message pump by using password-less authentication with managed identity authentication for both Azure Service Bus queues and topics.
 This authentication mechanism uses the new Azure SDK, explained in a previous section.

 Managed identity authentication allows us to use zero(!) secrets and fully relies on the automatically assigned identity to authenticate with any Azure service.